kirbyware/.github/profile/README.md

 # About

-kirbyware LLC provides technology services, software, and solutions focused on helping businesses and teams exploit the power of today's transformational technologies
+We provides technology services, software, and solutions focused on helping businesses and teams exploit the power of today's transformational technologies

 Owner: [Mark Kirby](https://www.kirbymark.dev/about)